 Delivery Truck Accident Attorneys

 In 2010 the Bureau of Labor Statistics estimated that over 1.2 million people worked as delivery truck drivers.
 While much smaller vehicles than other commercial trucks such as semi-trailers or dump trucks, these delivery vehicles can be up to 26,000 pounds of gross vehicle weight and still can cause severe damage when they are in an accident.
-These drivers have pressure to deliver their loads quickly and many have little or no additional training on driving safety.
+These drivers have pressure to deliver their loads quickly, and many have little or no additional training on driving safety.

 Delivery Trucks: Common Vehicles on Chicago Streets & Suburbia

 Delivery drivers can work in a wide variety of industries, from delivering retail goods to mail or packages.
-They may be bringing food and beverages to grocery stores or restaurants, working for a package delivery company or delivering products to job sites.
+They may be bringing food and beverages to grocery stores or restaurants, working for a package delivery company or transporting products to job sites.
 What they all have in common is that they are generally on a tight delivery schedule and must keep up the pace to stay on track and maximize company profit.

 Some of the vehicles they may use to do their jobs are: